beiatrix/beiatrix/src/config/projects/mobileApp.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-App bar - tap avatar to open profile menu

-- my user
-- company contact info
-- logout
+The app bar that appears at the top of the Live Help and Exams view contains the page title and the student's avatar.
+The student can tap their avatar to open their profile menu, which contains their user information, Revolution Prep's company contact information, and a Logout button.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"